ATNF/askapsoft/Code/Doc/user/current/doc/platform/externaltransfer.rst

 those images on your desktop computer.

 You may use the secure copy program (scp) to copy data to/from either your home directory or the scratch filesysyem.
-A special node has been setup, with hostname *galaxydata.ivec.org*, for this purpose.
+A special data-mover node exists, with hostname *hpc-data.pawsey.org.au*, for this purpose.
 It is possible to copy data through the login nodes, however this should be avoided if possible so as to reduce the load on the login nodes.
+This data-mover node is actually a front-end to one of four nodes, and these can see both /scratch2 (on galaxy) and /scratch (on magnus).

 Here is an example of copying a file from both the home directory and the scratch filesystem.
 Note these commands are executed on your local host (e.g. your desktop or laptop)::

-    scp -r galaxydata.ivec.org:/scratch2/askap/user123/image.fits .
+    scp -r hpc-data.pawsey.org.au:/scratch2/askap/user123/image.fits .
-    scp -r galaxydata.ivec.org:~/1934-638.ms .
+    scp -r hpc-data.pawsey.org.au:~/1934-638.ms .

 or to copy from your laptop/desktop to the Central Processor::

-    scp -r image.fits galaxydata.ivec.org:/scratch2/askap/user123
+    scp -r image.fits hpc-data.pawsey.org.au:/scratch2/askap/user123
-    scp -r 1934-638.ms galaxydata.ivec.org:~
+    scp -r 1934-638.ms hpc-data.pawsey.org.au:~

 Note the "-r" performs a recursive copy so can be used to copy files or directories.